 “How about you, Sean?
 Was it a struggle to be able to love her?”

 “I thought about it.
 For a while, when I was with Molly, I told myself that I shouldn’t allow myself to be interested in Mary, that it was wrong, that she was beyond me.
 Maybe she is.
 But once Molly left I couldn’t pass up the chance.
-And now, here we are… And here she is.”
+She is a wonderful woman.
+So now, here we are… and here she is.”

 “Should I set the table?”
 Mary said as she walked into the kitchen.